Launching the official social platform for the maker movement

 The opportunity

 With Maker Faire’s massive reach, we had a unique opportunity to create the definitive online home for makers.
-But we had to move fast.
-Leadership wanted to launch at World Maker Faire New York, giving us just 45 days to design and build an MVP.
+Leadership wanted to launch at World Maker Faire New York, which created a brief timeline that kept us focused on what mattered most.

 My role